 by Texas Homesteader ~

 I make rice often.
-It’s inexpensive and lends itself to many different flavors of your meal.
-But I’ve found a way to make my rice even more flavorful and nutritious versus cooking it in plain water.
+It’s inexpensive and lends itself to many different flavors of almost any meal.
+But I’ve found a way to make rice even more flavorful and nutritious versus cooking it in plain water.
 And it’s FREE!

 Use Whatcha Got is what I always say!
 Check out this Homestead Hack.